(part 2: https://engineerdog.com/2023/04/03/moneyball-for-etsy-listings-data-driven-strategies-to-find-the-best-craft-opportunities/)

-Viability of 3D Printing Services as a Money Machine: Good for active income, Terrible for passive income, Not Scalable, Sounds like a headache to me.
+Viability of 3D Printing Services as a Money Machine: Good for active income, Terrible for passive income, Difficult to Scale, Sounds like a headache to me.

-There is abundant competition in the consumer-grade market, so you better have something to offer if you want to get any jobs.
+There is abundant competition in the consumer-grade market, so you better have connections & a unique competitive edge if you want to get any jobs.
 But even if you’re good, there will always be an impenetrable ceiling to work under.
-Because even with a great skillset and equipment you can’t compete in the professional grade market without a full time engineering team and $500k+ worth of equipment!)
+Even with a great skillset you can’t compete in the professional grade market without a full time engineering team and tens of thousands of dollars of equipment!

-Since your customers are people without their own printers they nearly always have to have their hand held throughout the process.
-You have to describe the process, how costs are calculated, properties of typical materials, why their design is bad/can’t be done/could be made better/etc. This excessive time spent explaining things is all work that people expect to receive but not pay for.
+Since your customers are people without their own printers there will likely be some hand holding to get them through the process.
+You have to describe the process, properties of typical materials, why their design is bad/can’t be done/could be made better/etc, and generate quotes that may not even be carried out.
+This excessive yet necessary prep-time is all work that people expect to receive but not pay for.

 While 3D hubs is good for ensuring that you actually get paid for the work that you do, you can only ever work toward earning todays bread, never tomorrow’s!